-The Climate Action Plan will include goals and measures that will move Santa Ana toward becoming a more sustainable city for future generations, while mitigating our impact on the environment.
+The Climate Action Plan includes goals and measures that will move Santa Ana toward becoming a more sustainable city for future generations, while mitigating our impact on the environment.
 Its success depends on residents, businesses, City Council, and staff to incorporate these actions and measures into daily life and planning processes.
-Many of the strategies and measures will have positive benefits for the community such as improved air quality, reduced energy use, reduced traffic congestion, reinvestment in the community, and a healthier environment.
+Many of the strategies and measures have positive benefits for the community such as improved air quality, reduced energy use, reduced traffic congestion, reinvestment in the community, and a healthier environment.

 For additional information about the legislative information, please click here: Regulatory Framework

 Cities and counties have a unique influence over significant GHG emission sources.
 Local governments play an integral role in meeting the regulatory commitments and emissions reduction targets through climate action planning.